iZettle/api-documentation/finance-api/user-guides/fetch-account-balance.md

    GET /organizations/self/accounts/preliminary/balance
    ```

-   The following example response shows that £100 is still being confirmed by the third-party acquirer with the buyer's bank.
+   The following example response shows that £1.00 is still in the process of being cleared by the acquiring bank.

     ```json
     {